lingjzhu/slime_doc/docs/parallel.md

 ### Tracking progress of a parallel job

+You can parallelize your job with `process_map`, which also gives you a progress bar.
+Note that this is mostly for a small-scale job.
+It is not recommended for large-scale jobs.
   ```
 from tqdm.contrib.concurrent import process_map
 # some functions and some lists of files